sandialabs/coek/lib/libcoek/doc/components_elementary.rst

 Variables
 ---------

-In COEK and POEK, variables are not owned by a model.
+In Coek and Poek, variables are not owned by a model.
 However, it is necessary to associate a variable with a model to facilitate efficient processing of models.
 Thus, the following are equivalent: